Mountain zebra hunting South Africa

 A good 2 – 12 X 50 gun scope should be sufficient for hunting mountain zebra in South Africa due to a wide zoom range and a long eye relief which will allow for greater flexibility to view the cross-hairs quicker.

 Average shooting distance

 The average expected shooting distance when hunting Mountain zebra in South Africa is 80 to 180 yards depending on the terrain you are hunting in.

 Mountain zebra hunting prices

-Our mountain zebra hunting prices South Africa for the 2018 mountain zebra hunting season is $ 2 750.
-Prices subject to no major international crises taking place.
+Our mountain zebra hunting prices South Africa for the 2019 hunting season is $ 2 750.

 Mkulu African Hunting Safaris preferred ammunition manufacturer is Barnes TTSX and Barnes TSX in just about any weight depending on which weight projectiles have a constant better performance in your specific rifle.
 Other premium grade ammunition manufactures you can use would be Federal Premium, Sierra and others.

 The shot should be placed in the center of the sergeant stripes.